Abdominal Etching or Six-Pack Surgery

 - Photography – a professional will take before and after pictures in different angles to record the change made due to the procedure.
 The patient may also be provided with a photoshopped picture before the surgery to have realistic expectations.

 - Smoking – the patient is strictly advised to avoid smoking a week before the procedure as it can affect the surgery and healing process.

 - Medications – after reviewing the patient’s medical history, the physician may ask the patient to stop consumption of certain medicines.
 They include – aspirin, immunosuppressants, anti-inflammatory medicine, herbal capsules, blood thinners and other anti-coagulants.

 - Care – the patient will be asked to arrange for driven transport as they cannot drive post-surgery.
 It is also advisable to have someone at home to help a few days during recovery.

 Abdominoplasty removes fat around the muscles in the abdominal wall to create a contoured and seamless six-pack.
-Six-pack abdomen creation is typically performed under local anaesthesia or general anaesthesia depending on the recommendation of the physician.
+Abdominal Etching Treatment is typically performed under local anaesthesia or general anaesthesia depending on the recommendation of the physician.